ragelmalti/dont-break-the-chain/README.md

 When you first run the script, it checks if the CSV file 'habits.csv' is in your working directory.
 If not, then the script will automatically create one for you.

+Running the script with no arguments, is equivalent to running the command `chain todo.`

-There are 4 commands:
+There are 6 commands:
 - `chain new [habit-name]` Creates a new habit
-- `chain list` Lists all the habits you currently have, in numerical order from when you created them.`
+- `chain all` Lists all the habits you currently have, in numerical order from when you created them.`
   - Automatically resets a habit back to zero, if the chain is broken.
+- `chain todo` Lists all the habits that are incomplete for today.
+- `chain complete` Lists all the habits that you've completed for today.
 - `chain delete [habit-number]` Deletes a habit.
 Referenced by it's numerical order in the list.
 - `chain add [habit-number]` Adds a new chain to the habit.
 Referenced by it's numerical order in the list.
   - Will not add a new chain, if a chain was already added on the current day of running the script.